sunpy/sunpy/docs/dev_guide/contents/soar/tables.rst

 How can a new table be added?
 =============================

-When adding support for a new table in ``sunpy-soar``, it is essential to fully understand the context and requirements.
+When adding support for a new table in ``SOARClient``, it is essential to fully understand the context and requirements.
 This includes identifying the key that will be used for join operations and determining what columns should be returned to the user.

 For direct joins, the key relationship between the tables should be carefully identified.